Slow Travel Magazine: Discovering the art of conscious travel

 Slow travel not only means less stress, but also more responsibility.
 Fewer flights, less hecticness, more sustainability.
 Imagine: Instead of sitting in an overcrowded plane, you're gliding leisurely through picturesque landscapes on a train.
 You let your gaze wander out the window, discover small villages, and spontaneously decide to simply hop off – because a place captivates you.

-Your accommodation can also be part of this conscious journey.
-Why stay in a generic hotel when you can wake up in a charming farmhouse B&B, where the aroma of fresh bread fills the air?
+Your accommodation can also be part of this mindful journey.
+Why stay in a generic hotel when you can wake up in a charming farm B&B, where the smell of fresh bread fills the air in the morning?
 Or in an eco-resort that combines nature and comfort?
-Here, you don't just sleep, you experience it.
-You'll find tips for this in our Slow Travel blog.
+Here, you don't just sleep, you experience.
+You'll find tips for this in our Slow Travel Magazine.

 And then the food—not fast food, but fresh market ingredients, served in a small restaurant where the chef still cooks with passion.
 Every bite is not only a delight, but also a way to support the local people.